Marion Leighton

-Marion F. Leighton of Chicago, Illinois, was an amateur tennis player in the first quarter of the 20th Century.
+Marion F. Leighton (c.
+1898, Chicago - December 1, 1942, Pasadena) was an American tennis player from Chicago, Illinois.
+She was an amateur in the first quarter of the 20th Century.
 She was ranked as high as No. 15 in the United States singles rankings.

+Biography

 She won the singles title of the Chicago Public High School League in 1915 and 1917 as a student of Hyde Park High School.

 Leighton won the Chicago City Championship singles title for five consecutive years from 1921 to 1925.

 At the Tri-State Tennis Tournament, now known as the Cincinnati Masters, Leighton won the singles title in 1925 (becoming one of the few to beat Clara Louise Zinke in a Cincinnati final), and was a singles and doubles finalist in 1927.

 She reached the third round of the singles event at the 1924 U.S. National Championships in which she was defeated in straight sets by Marion Jessup.